NguyenGiangMinh/aclib_test/README.md

 - SMTP for email notifications

 ## Notes
-1.The database is automatically created on the first run.
+1. The database is automatically created on the first run
-2.Run these SQL queries to ensure proper table setup: sql
+2. Run these SQL queries to ensure proper table setup: sql
     - ALTER TABLE aclib_book MODIFY thumbnail TEXT;
     - ALTER TABLE aclib_book ADD INDEX (id_self_link);
 ## Known Issues
 1. Ensure CORS is configured correctly for the frontend.
 2. Session handling should align with frontend expectations.